rcortez1775/MyToDoList/README.md

 ## Technologies

-My To Do List utilizes HTMl, CSS and JavaScript.
+My To Do List utilizes HTML, CSS and JavaScript.

 ## How Does it work?